-You can download the complete 89 point checklist which is structured to help you check room by room, inside and out for any warning signs that the property may be more nightmare than dream home.
+You can download the complete 89 point checklist which is structured to help you check room by room, inside and out, for any warning signs that the property may be more of a nightmare than a dream home.

 Do your homework first

 - Ask the estate agent why the seller is moving and how quickly properties sell in the area for potential resale later.
-Again check the property portals to find out when a specific property was last sold and the sale price achieved.
+Again, check the property portals to find out when a specific property was last sold and the sale price achieved.

-- If you need schooling for your children check out the local schools and make sure that they are of an acceptable standard.
+- If you need schooling for your children, check out the local schools and make sure that they are of an acceptable standard.
 If you don't have children, but are planning to, don't just assume you'll be able to move near better schools when the need arises.
 It's better to plan ahead.
 Also, go to Locrating to get some excellent information about the schools in a selected location.

 - Use a property site, such as Rightmove or Zoopla, to compare the asking price of any property you want to view with other similar properties in the area to make sure you will be getting value for money.